 The pygmy sperm whale grows between 8.9-12.5 ft with a weight between 700 -1000 lb.
 They eat squid and octopus but will also eat crustaceans and fish.

 Pygmy sperm whales look similar to the dwarf sperm whale but have a small, hooked dorsal fin and are more rounded in profile.
-They have a small body and are sometimes mistaken for sharks.
+They have small bodies and are sometimes mistaken for sharks.

 Best Place to Watch: Banderas Bay.

 They have a more varied diet than most other baleen whales, including krill, copepods, crustaceans, and schooling fish.
-They are mostly dark gray or brown, with a prominent dorsal fin.
+They are primarily dark gray or brown, with a prominent dorsal fin.